Chelmonops truncatus (Kner, 1859)

 Relatively common in the Solitary Islands Marine Park.
 Endemic to Australia, on the east coast from southern Queensland to Jervis Bay in New South Wales.

+Silvery triangular body with five dark stripes, the first through the eye, the last on the caudal peduncle.
 Adults usually seen in pairs, juveniles singly.
 Juveniles also have large ocelli at rear corner of dorsal fin, see lower photograph.
+Feed on algae and small invertebrates.
 Grows to 22cm.